The police have launched a 36-hour campaign to clear online terrorist content

 Secondly, we need to do more to prevent people getting into these self-selecting echo chambers in the first place.
 Beyond CTIRU, this requires the rest of society to take a proactive role to safeguard all young people, through education and raising awareness.
 For this, we need to help families to engage in this space and the new FATE – Families Against Terrorism and Extremism – network is trying to do just that.

 We’ve got to back this call-to-action up with proper support and resources for families, just like the government is doing with another important group of people, teachers, with the Educate Against Hate programme, and amplify some of the great work going on locally.

 Thirdly, we need to counter Daesh’s ‘them vs us’ narratives, and present alternative narratives about the positives of being British and Muslim in 2016.
 This work is happening, and being led by non-governmental organisations, with some great content coming out.

 Family-oriented content is housed by the FATE network and we must all now work together to ensure this gets to the families who can play such a proactive role in protecting their loved ones.

 Those attracted to terrorism are not so different from us – family means an awful lot to all of us, and while government may struggle to penetrate online echo chambers, families are on the frontline are can make the crucial difference in preventing tragedies and keeping our county and communities safe.

 Jonathan Russell is Head of Policy at QuilliamLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.